mathLab/PINA/CONTRIBUTING.md

 Before submitting a PR:

 1. Ensure there’s an open issue related to your contribution (or create one).
-2. [Fork](https://help.github.com/articles/fork-a-repo) the repository and create a new branch from `main`:
+2. [Fork](https://help.github.com/articles/fork-a-repo) the repository and create a new branch from `master`:
    ```bash
    git checkout -b feature/my-feature
     ```